StreamMeDev/flux-store/README.md

 ### `createStore([reducers[, initialState]])`

 Creates a store, with the reducers and state passed in.
-This is the reccomended way to create a store because it ensures the proper scope for the methods even if you pass them around, like in a React app when you pass `dispatch` as a prop.
+This is the recommended way to create a store because it ensures the proper scope for the methods even if you pass them around, like in a React app when you pass `dispatch` as a prop.

 ---